YoshiCrystal9/Splatoon-3-Layout-Editor/README.md

-# Splatoon 2 Stage Layout Editor
+# Splatoon 3 Stage Layout Viewer
-A Stage Layout viewer for Splatoon 2!
-(Made using KillzX's Sample-Editor)
+A Stage Layout viewer for Splatoon 3!
+(Made using KillzX's Sample-Editor and Sheldon10095's Splatoon 2 Stage Layout Editor)

 ## Notes
-- Saving has not yet been implemented!
+- Models don't load
+- They don't have any position in the 3D space

 ## Libraries